-We design miniaturized photonic devices for wireless light delivery deep into living systems.
-Applications of these devices include activation or inhibition of neural activity using optogenetics and light-based cancer therapy.
-These technologies enable highly precise therapies by combining the spatiotemporal control of bioelectronics with the molecular selectivity of light.
+We are designing implantable photonic devices for wireless light delivery deep into living systems.
+Applications of these devices include control of neural activity using optogenetics, and selective activation of light-sensitive cancer drugs for photodynamic therapy.
+These systems enable the spatiotemporal control of bioelectronics to be combined with the molecular selectivity of light for enhanced therapeutic precision.

 X. Tian, P. M. Lee, J. S. Ho, "Control of wireless power transfer to a bioelectronic device by harmonic feedback," AIP Adv., 8, 095308 (2018)